 Literature search

 All studies published between January 1, 2000 and December 31, 2018 were included in the systematic review.
 Studies published before 2000 were excluded, given the fact that diagnostic (pathology, radiology) and treatment modalities [radiotherapy (RTX), chemotherapy (CTX)] have changed – and markedly improved – over time.
-Given that AM and RM in eSTS are rare events, retrospective cohort studies and case-series, as well as single case-reports were considered eligible.
+Given that AM and RM in eSTS are rare events, retrospective cohort studies and case-series, as well as single case reports, were considered eligible.
 PubMed was used as the primary database.
 Further potential articles were identified by cross-searching article references as well as meeting abstracts.
-The final search date was the February 18, 2019.
+The final search date was February 18, 2019.

 The following search terms were used in PubMed: (abdominal metastasis AND soft tissue sarcoma) and (soft tissue sarcoma metastasis abdomen).
-The structure of the systematic review was based on the PRISMA guidelines[5].
+The structure of the systematic review was based on PRISMA guidelines[5].
 Studies were initially screened by their title, followed by the abstract.
 All studies reporting on single cases of AM or RM in eSTS, case-series and cohort studies focusing on diagnosis, treatment and outcome of AM and RM in eSTS were included.
 Studies containing patients with STS other than those located in the limbs were excluded.
 However, studies describing both patients with eSTS and abdominal STS or gastrointestinal stromal tumours (GIST), leiomyosarcoma of the uterus as well as bone sarcoma were included, given that a clear differentiation between eSTS and other STS/bone sarcomas was possible.

-The main goal of the present study was to identify the rate of occurrence, diagnostic pathway and potential treatment strategies, as well as outcomes in eSTS-patients with AM and RM.
+The main goal of the present study was to identify the rate of occurrence, diagnostic pathway and potential treatment strategies, as well as outcomes in eSTS patients with AM and RM.

 Analysis